 The song did not bring luck to the couple, as they also separeted in 1990 and he married in 1997 with Francesca Tomasi.
 In short, while Metallica composed Nothing Else Matters and their entire fifth album, their love life was about to crumble…

-Starting with the separation from Kristen, the song Nothing Else Matters is dedicated to fans.
+Starting with the separation from Kristen, Metallica dedicate the song to the fans.

 The video Nothing Else Matters by Metallica